leeseomin/osx-shell/README.md

-# osx-shell
-osx shell script or cmd
+# osx-shell script or cmd

 ### poweroff :  Turn off the Mac with the "poweroff" command in the terminal.